-has, by way of derision, bestowed upon us-the Phalanx -the National Phalanx -the Patriot Phalanx-the Irish Phaianx; any of these denominations cannot fa I to be to be acceptable to men who are struggling for the rights of their native land.
-We trust and believe, that this phalaux-wielding no other weapons than those of reason and truth-may hereafter become formidable to the enemies of our country.
-Mr. O'Connell will find that it is not easy to laugh down men who are it.
-He need not fear, however, that provocation will tues, not his fallings.
-Our duty to our country warns us to avoid the strife of personal controversy, and bids us derote all our faculties to the high and holy task of endeavouring not only to augment the happiness of our fellow-countrymen, but also to place the enjoyment of that happiness upon the secure foundation of national HEPEAL ASSICIATION.
+-the National Phalanx - the Patriot Phalaux-the Irish Phalanx; any of these denominations cannot | for the rights of their native land.
+We trust and believe, that this phalaux-wielding no other weapons than those of reason and truth-may hereafter become formiheartly in earnest and single-minded in purpose.
+A misit.
+He need not fear, however, that provocation will tues, not his failings.
+Our duty to our country warns us derote all our faculties to the high and hely task of endeavouring not only to augment the happiness of our fellow-countrymen, but also to place the enjoyment of that happiness upon the secure foundation of national